 The AHA report suggested future research on the independent and combined effects of BMI and waist circumference to determine whether waist circumference would add to the prediction of chronic disease incidence and mortality by BMI.
-Since the 2013 AHA/ACC/TOS report, there have been two large pooled analyses, both of which have concluded that waist circumference is associated with mortality risk independent of BMI and that combining waist circumference with BMI may more accurately assess obesity-related mortality risk.^{145, 146}
+Since the 2013 AHA/ACC/TOS report, there have been two large pooled analyses, both of which have concluded that waist circumference is associated with mortality risk independent of BMI and that combining waist circumference with BMI may more accurately assess obesity-related mortality risk.
+145, 146

-Waist circumference measurements may be particularly useful among elderly populations due to the fat redistribution that occurs with aging.85 A pooled analysis of over 58,000 people aged 65 to 74 years old found that waist circumference was associated with mortality after adjusting for BMI.
-Those with an elevated waist circumference (≥ 102 cm in men and ≥ 88 cm in women) had an elevated risk of all-cause mortality across all BMI categories (healthy weight, overweight, and obese) compared to those with a healthy weight and small waist circumference (<94 cm in men and <80 cm in women).
-Of particular interest, the relative risk of mortality in older people with a healthy weight combined with a large waist was generally higher than for those with overweight and a small waist.151
+Waist circumference measurements may be particularly useful among elderly populations due to the fat redistribution that occurs with aging.
+A pooled analysis of over 58,000 people aged 65 to 74 years old found that waist circumference was associated with mortality after adjusting for BMI.
+Those with an elevated waist circumference (≥102 cm in men and ≥88 cm in women) had an elevated risk of all-cause mortality across all BMI categories (healthy weight, overweight, and obesity) compared to those with a healthy weight and small waist circumference (<94 cm in men and <80 cm in women).
+Of particular interest, the relative risk of mortality in older people with a healthy weight combined with a large waist was generally higher than for those with overweight and a small waist.

 Whether adding waist circumference to obesity screening in non-white groups improves the prediction of further health outcomes is unclear.
-Waist circumference has been independently associated with health risk in many higher-risk populations, such as South Asians or Mexicans, who appear to have a higher prevalence of obesity-associated morbidities such as diabetes.^{15, 152} Whether waist circumference can improve the predictive ability of obesity screening for health outcomes has been most closely examined in blacks, but the evidence is conflicting.^{28, 131, 153-155}
+Waist circumference has been independently associated with health risk in many higher-risk populations, such as South Asians or Mexicans, who appear to have a higher prevalence of obesity-associated morbidities such as diabetes.
+15, 152 Whether waist circumference can improve the predictive ability of obesity screening for health outcomes has been most closely examined in blacks, but the evidence is conflicting.
+28, 131, 153-155 was intentional or unintentional.
+This is a key distinction as unintentional weight loss is associated with important confounders such as illness, depression, smoking, and heavy drinking.
+Another important consideration is the baseline BMI of the population.
+Whether weight loss has benefits for health may differ among those who have normal, overweight, or obesity, and many studies do not stratify for baseline weight.
+Also, those who intentionally lost weight often had a higher BMI than those who did not attempt weight loss, even within the same BMI category.
+Finally, many studies relied on recall to determine the amount of weight loss, dates of weight loss, and whether the loss was intentional.
+Whether weight loss was sustained was usually not reported.
+In order to improve applicability of this CQ to the AO report, we limited our review to cohort studies of intentional weight loss among those who were overweight or had obesity at baseline.
+We included studies that relied on participant recall because there were few studies that used objectively measured weight.